schellingerhout/schellingerhout.github.io/_posts/2024-05-29-not-getting-messages-from-iphone.md

 ## So how do you fix this?

-So how do I remove my phone number from iMessage if I've never even used iMessage or owned an iPhone.
+So how do I remove my phone number from iMessage if I've never even used iMessage or owned an iPhone?

 The solution is very easy:
 1. go to [Apple's page dedicated to deregistering from iMessage](https://selfsolve.apple.com/deregister-imessage)